PatternsTechGit/PT_Logging_ExceptionHandlingMiddleware/README.md

 > ![kestrel-logging-without-middleware](/readme_assets/kestrel-logging-without-middleware.png)

-## Step 2: Create and implement custom logging middleware
+## Step 2: Implement Custom Logging Middleware

 Create **Middlewares** folder in API project and add a class `LoggingMiddleware.cs` in it and put following code.
 This code is injecting logger in middleware constructor as dependency injection. `InvokeAsync` method is invoked in request handling pipeline and it would be performing operations on **HttpContext**, in our case we will use it for logging the request path .